jasmin-software/dotnet_agui_workshop/Workshop/README.md

 ## [4.
 Human-in-the-Loop](./4.%20Human-in-the-Loop/README.md)

-**Add function tools that require human approval before your agent executes certain tasks.**
+**Add function tools that require human approval before your agent can execute them.**

 Human-in-the-loop keeps humans in control of high-impact or sensitive actions.